 The King of Cups is a compassionate, warm, and gentle voice of reason.
 He is an authoritative man with strong intuition and vast spiritual knowledge.
 This card represents being able to make decisions by channelling experiences and being able to give good/helpful advise.
 Neither positive nor negative in nature, the answer is unclear.

-Keywords: tarot cards, tarot meanings, King of Cups tarot card, reversed meaning
+Keywords: tarot cards, tarot meanings, what does King of Cups tarot card mean, reversed meaning